This post was originally published on the 7th December 2017

 Meet Waan Pivasiri.
 Cat lover, owner and creator of quirky and unique candles for her label You, Me & Bones.
 Waan sculpts, moulds and hand pours each candle in Melbourne using natural waxes and cotton wicks.
-Find these clever creations and more at our Sydney market this weekend and pick something up for even the hardest on your list.
+Find these clever creations and more at Finders Keepers Sydney this 4-6 May and pick something up for even the hardest on your list.

 How did you come to be a seller at Finders Keepers?